pzaino/thecrowler/doc/timeseries.md

 A working deployment has three separate pieces:

 1. **Enable the time-series runtime in configuration.** Set `timeseries.enabled: true`, choose safe defaults, and enable aggregation if you want chart buckets to be maintained automatically by the events service.
-2. **Register metric definitions in the database.** The YAML `timeseries.metrics` entries are validated configuration and runtime overrides, but v1 does not automatically copy them into `TimeSeriesMetrics`.
-Provisioning code, migrations, or an operator integration must upsert the same metric keys with `database.UpsertTimeSeriesMetric`.
+2. **Register metric definitions in the database.** The crawler now synchronizes YAML `timeseries.metrics` entries into `TimeSeriesMetrics` during startup and configuration reload.
+Provisioning code, migrations, or an operator integration may still call `database.UpsertTimeSeriesMetric` for custom metrics or preloading.
 3. **Crawl or persist supported facts.** Observations are emitted only after the underlying durable fact exists: a keyword/index row, metatag/index row, object attribute, web object, HTTPInfo, NetInfo, screenshot/file metadata, Information Seed transition, discovery link, entity membership, object correlation, correlation-rule result, or explicit custom integration.

 Minimal safe configuration: